Yaohua-Chang/ML-Final-Project/README.md

 * The document is really detailed.

 * The community concerning this dataset is large.

+## Problems
+*  The first should be a pretty straightforward classification problem

+* The next problem would be a bit more challenging with almost the same data, perhaps a regression or just a more challenging classification problem.

+* A more speculative thing might be a clustering problem with some investigation of what the clusters (or dimension reduction), might mean.

 ## Method
 *  What machine learning techniques are you planning to apply or improve upon?